warden-protocol/wardenprotocol/contracts/README.md

 ## Deploy a Contract

 We assume that you have a `wardend` executable's directory in your `$PATH` environment variable in order to perform following steps.

-Also, your account should be added to the `wardend`'s keychain.
-Following commands use `alice` name for such account.
+All of the following commands are executed with the `alice` key from the default `--keyring-backend`, which is `os`.

 ```shell
 wardend tx wasm store artifacts/sample.wasm --from alice -y --chain-id warden --gas 2000000